b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 **Type:** int, float

 ..  topic:: Description

-	This label attribute is used to set a size relative to other element of the group .
+	This attribute is used to set a size relative to other element of the group.
 	Element with Weight 0.5 will be twice the size of an element with Weight 0.25

 ..  note:: Not yet tested